alyjak/spacelyjak/bidness/abstract.rst

 market
 ######

+A vision to transform suburbia into an agricultural paradise.

 [r] Stats on american lawns, in terms of size [cite], total money spent [cite], total time spent [cite]. probably should try an break it out into different sectors (US only) maybe a grid of time zone, and a